ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 <br>

 ### Terminal 3: Open the Video Bridge (To receive cameras in Python)
+> [!NOTE]
-Note: We used image_bridge here as it is much more performant than parameter_bridge for 30 FPS video streams.
+> We used image_bridge here as it is much more performant than parameter_bridge for 30 FPS video streams.

     ros2 run ros_gz_image image_bridge /camera_base/image_raw /camera_pince/image_raw
 <br>